 Stock must be kept out of the campsite or core use area (within 50 ft. of the fire ring) except during active loading and unloading of gear and packing and unpacking of animals - at which time they may be tied to trees in the core camp.
 Any time stock are tied to a tree, they must be monitored to ensure that they are not causing damage.
 Excessive movement by a tied animal causes damage to both the tree and the soil around the tree.
 Animals causing damage must either be hobbled or moved to a high line to avoid causing damage.
-Any dirt pawed out from the base of trees must be replaced.
-All manure must be removed from the campsite or core area and holding area.
+Any dirt pawed out from the base of trees must be replaced All manure must be removed from the campsite or core area and holding area.
 Manure must be broken down and scattered to promote rapid decomposition.
 Manure should be removed and spread at least 100 feet from water.
 Other than during active loading and unloading of gear and packing and unpacking of animals, stock are to be tied to a highline.
 Free hobbling is allowed, however, one-leg hobbling is prohibited.
-The practice of picketing or staking out stock in meadows is prohibited.
+Stock must be picketed at least 100 feet from any stream, lake, or spring.